NeneWang/CISC3140-Labs/4.1/Readme.md

 # Introduction
-Session Logs used for practice can be found in sessionlog.sql
+- Session Logs used for practice can be found in sessionlog.sql
+- Script to regenerate the database can be found in script.sql

 # Schema
 ## Student